Rediscovering Fray Andres de San Miguel’s 17th-Century Manuscript through 3D Printing

 Thursday, October 24, 12:30-1:30 pm, Benson Conference Room

 LLILAS Benson “Digital Scholarship in the Americas” Speaker Series

 Light refreshments will be served.
-Space is limited.
-Registration opens Wednesday, March 6 and closes Tuesday, April 2 at 5 PM through Eventbrite.
+Registration opens Monday, September 30 and closes Wednesday, October 23 through Eventbrite.